AraPatvakanian/AraPatvakanian.github.io/README.md

 2023.08.09

 This is my personal website.

-Please see the LICENSE.md contained in this GitHub repository.
+The license for AraPatvakanian.github.io and all files in this GitHub repository can be found at LICENSE.md.

 Copyright (c) 2023–Present Ara Patvakanian